IPAMS/IDSimPy/docs/usersguide/chemistry.rst

 Reading and analyzing IDSimF chemistry results
 ==============================================

-IDSimF is primarily a charged particle trajectory simulation code, but it includes particle based chemical kinetics also.
+IDSimF is primarily a charged particle trajectory simulation code, but it also includes particle based chemical kinetics.
 The simulation of chemical kinetics is typically part of simulation of the trajectories of reactive charged particles, but there are also solvers which only simulate kinetics, e.g. with the assumption of an ideally mixed reactor.

 The results of chemical kinetics simulations in IDSimF are often intrinsically also part of a trajectory result file, since solvers often write the chemical identifier (chemical ID) of the simulated particles to the trajectory.
 However, the primary result of chemical simulations in IDSimF is s separate file, the *reaction simulation result*.